e271828e/Flight.jl/docs/notes/design/framework_spec.md

 "insert a state"; artificial → the remedy ladder, [§5.4][s5-4]).

-**Detection and naming.** A cycle surfaces as a topological-sort stall in [Stratum](#g-stratum) B. The stalled subgraph is decomposed into **strongly connected [components](#g-component)**, and each nontrivial SCC names one cyclic cluster exactly: one diagnostic, its members and the wires among them, presented as one readable loop in the canonical slash form ([§11.6][s11-6], `aero/F → dyn/a → aero/α̇ → aero/F`).
+**Detection and naming.** A cycle surfaces as a topological-sort stall in [Stratum](#g-stratum) B (one of the build's three phases: structure, schedule, activation).
+The stalled subgraph is decomposed into **strongly connected [components](#g-component)**, and each nontrivial SCC names one cyclic cluster exactly: one diagnostic, its members and the wires among them, presented as one readable loop in the canonical slash form ([§11.6][s11-6], `aero/F → dyn/a → aero/α̇ → aero/F`).
 Neither the raw stall residue nor a single back edge names the cluster correctly (row 12).

 **Classification is [schedule](#g-schedule)-free.** It runs inside Stratum B's failure path, where no schedule exists — and needs none, because each SCC member is evaluated